 When the user lifts the handset to initiate a call, the line to be used is determined by selection rules.
 To each line, a priority is assigned by the "Selection order" parameter.
 A line with the rank 1 is the first line to be considered for use.
 If more than one line have the same rank, the selection is made according to the key number.
-Note that Selection order is a mandatory setting; it is also relevant to the Terminating line preference, as well as to other functions.
+Note that "Selection order" is a mandatory setting; it is also relevant to the "Terminating line" setting, as well as to other functions.